ProDriveIT/NMW/CIT Deployment/STORAGE_ACCOUNT_ACCESS_FOR_CIT.md

 $ctx = $storageAccount.Context

-# Generate SAS token with read permission, valid for 1 year
+# Generate SAS token with read permission only, valid for 1 year
+# Note: Only 'r' (read) permission is needed because the script only downloads the blob.
+# The extraction happens locally on the VM, so no write/delete permissions are required.
 $sasToken = New-AzStorageBlobSASToken `
     -Container $ContainerName `
     -Blob $BlobName `